An operator algebraic approach to symmetry defects and fractionalization: Introduction to operators algebras and category theory

+If $F$ is additionally an equivalence of categories, then it is a \emph{$G$-crossed braided monoidal equivalence}. \end{defn}

+If $\cC, \cD$ are $G$-crossed (braided) tensor categories, then a \emph{$G$-crossed (braided) tensor functor} $\cC \to \cD$ is a linear $G$-crossed (braided) monoidal functor.
+If $\cC, \cD$ are $G$-crossed (braided) $\rmC^*$-tensor categories, then a \emph{dagger $G$-crossed (braided) tensor functor} $\cC \to \cD$ is $G$-crossed (braided) tensor functor that is also a dagger tensor functor for which $(\varepsilon_g)_a$ is a unitary for all $a \in \cC$ and $g \in G$.
+Finally, if $\cC, \cD$ are $G$-crossed (braided) $\rmW^*$-tensor categories, then we will want to consider dagger $G$-crossed (braided) tensor functors $\cC \to \cD$ that are normal.
+As before, we will term a normal dagger $G$-crossed (braided) tensor functor a \emph{$G$-crossed (braided) $\rmW^*$-tensor equivalence}.

+By \cite[Thm.~1.1]{galindo2017coherence}, every $G$-crossed (braided) monoidal category is $G$-crossed (braided) monoidal equivalent to a strict $G$-crossed (braided) monoidal category.
+We make the following remark related to this result.

-We remark that the above definition of strict $G$-crossed braided monoidal category is a strictified version of the definition of $G$-crossed braided monoidal category \cite[Def.~8.24.1]{MR3242743}.
-However, the $G$-crossed braided monoidal categories we construct will be strict in this way.
-The symmetry fractionalization data described in \cite{PhysRevB.100.115147} can nonetheless be recovered using an approach similar to the one used in \cite{2306.13762} to compute $F$- and $R$-symbols for anyon sectors.
-We illustrate this computation in section \ref{sec:SymmetryFractionalization}.
+\begin{rem} We remark that the symmetry fractionalization data as described in \cite{PhysRevB.100.115147} is invariant under $G$-crossed braided monoidal equivalence.
+Thus even in the case of a strict presentation of $\cC$, the fractionalization data is not lost and can be recovered using an approach similar to the one used in \cite{2306.13762} to compute $F$- and $R$-symbols for anyon representations.
+We illustrate this computation in Section \ref{sec:SymmetryFractionalization}. \end{rem}

-We also remark that when the category is a dagger category, all of the coherence isomorphisms described in this section should be unitaries.